Dandelion oil is an incredibly easy and oh-so-handy homemade herbal remedy to have on hand.

 It makes a wonderful massage oil for stiff joints or tired muscles.
 It helps soothe dry skin too.
 You can add a few drops of your favorite essential oil to scent the oil, if desired.

-Use it as a base oil for sore muscle ointments and creams.
+Use it as a base oil for homemade dandelion healing salve.

 Instead of plain oils, use the infused oil, as a skin soothing base for homemade body balm.